Lynn Ott

-Lynn Ott (born in Pittsburgh) is an American snowboarder.
+Lynn Ott (born in Pittsburgh, 1967) is an American snowboarder.

 She has made 16 FIS Snowboard World Championship starts in events including Parallel Giant Slalom, Parallel Slalom, Snowboardcross, and Halfpipe.
-She has made 167 FIS Snowboard World Cup starts including a snowboardcross podium finish in 1996.
-She has never qualified for the Olympics but nearly did so in 2006 and 2010.
+She has made 202 FIS Snowboard World Cup starts including a snowboardcross podium finish in 1996.

+She has never qualified for the Olympics, but nearly did so in 2006 and 2010.

+In 2019, Ott captured the National Championship title, winning Gold in the giant slalom at the age of 51.